pygsflow/pygsflow/JOSS/paper.md

 traditional groundwater modeling approach has mainly focused on simulating flow and storage in aquifers that have simplified boundary conditions to represent exchanges with surface water [@Chiu:2010; @Li:2011; @Siade:2014].
-Ignoring spatiotemporal changes in the hydraulicly connected surface water and groundwater systems by applying simple and loosely coupled boundary conditions within hydrologic models is no longer adequate to address water management issues [@Fatichi:2016].
+Ignoring spatiotemporal changes in the hydraulically connected surface water and groundwater systems by applying simple and loosely coupled boundary conditions within hydrologic models is no longer adequate to address water management issues [@Fatichi:2016].
 Instead, integrated hydrologic models (IHMs) that couple governing equations for